teddstax/agentic-ai-hands-on/README.md

 To see Vector Search in action, type the following in the text box `Vector Search`:

-    What are the shipping times
+    What are your shipping times

 You'll see the chunk with shipping times show up as the first result.
 You just ran an ANN search transparantly utilizing the Vectorize functionality in Astra DB that does the vectorization for you on demand.